divyam02/dafrcnn-pytorch/README.md

 # NOTE
 ## Please know that this branch has not been updated yet.
-All users are requested to use the [cleaning branch](https://github.com/divyam02/dafrcnn-pytorch/tree/cleaning) of the repository.
+Interested people may use the [cleaning branch](https://github.com/divyam02/dafrcnn-pytorch/tree/cleaning) of the repository.

 # Domain Adaptive Faster R-CNN